f5devcentral/sslo-o365-update/README.md

 # F5 SSL Orchestrator Office 365 URL Update Script
-A small Python utility to download and maintain the dynamic set of Office 365 URLs as data groups and custom URL categories on the F5 BIG-IP, for use with SSL Orchestrator.
+A small python3 utility to download and maintain the dynamic set of Office 365 URLs as data groups and custom URL categories on the F5 BIG-IP, for use with SSL Orchestrator.

 [![Releases](https://img.shields.io/github/v/release/f5devcentral/sslo-o365-update.svg)](https://github.com/f5devcentral/sslo-o365-update/releases)

 ### Script version
-7.3.0
+8.0.0

 ### SSL Orchestrator version support
 This utility works on BIG-IP 14.1 and above, SSL Orchestrator 5.x and above.

 <details>